OpenKneeboard/OpenKneeboard/docs/api/messages.md

 - `INCREASE_BRIGHTNESS`
 - `DECREASE_BRIGHTNESS`
 - `RELOAD_CURRENT_TAB` - *use with caution: this removes all notes or other interaction, and there is no undo for this function*

+**WARNING**: like changing profiles in the app, or via a remote control, changing profiles via the API will discard all of the user's notes, bookmarks, and all other state, e.g. the current page for each tab, DCS radio history, etc.

 ## SetTabByID